dwmkerr/sharpshell/README.md

 Some work is still needed on the CI/CD side:

-- [ ] AppVeyor config should be in the yaml file, not the web UI.
 - [ ] Look at handing the changelog more effectively, with somelike like the node release tool used in my other projects.
 - [ ] Look into automatic notifications for package publication.
 - [ ] Deploy SRM as a NuGet package.
-- [ ] There is stale release code in the [`Release`](/Release) folder.
-- [ ] The embedded NativeBridge in SharpShell must be updated during the release, both for 32 and 64 bit.
-And it should not be checked in.

 ### Creating a Release